Terç de Requetès de la Mare de Déu de Montserrat: Operational history

 Even before the unit was fully formed its sub-components were deployed on the Aragon front in the sector of Belchite; in early January 1937 the Terç took positions around the neighboring town of Codo.
 The following 7 months produced almost no combat engagement until in August 1937 the Republicans mounted an offensive towards Zaragoza.
 Following initial skirmishes on 23 August, the next day the unit stood its ground until it was almost entirely encircled.
 On 25 August remnants of the Terç broke through to own lines.
 Having lost around 150 KIA the battalion ceased to exist as operational unit and was withdrawn to Zaragoza.

 Between October 1937 and January 1938 the Terç was being reconstructed in the rear, in Torres de Berrellén near the Aragonese capital; plans to merge it with another Tercio, considered at that time, were eventually abandoned.
 Then it was deployed on the frontline at southern slopes of Montes Universales in the Alto Tajo region (Guadalajara province).
 The unit remained in the area until June 1938 (initially Mazarete – Huertahernando sector, later Mirabueno sector), taking part in light and occasional skirmishes and suffering minor casualties.

-In June 1938 the battalion was transferred by improvised means from Alto Tajo to Sierra de Gredos (Ávila province), in July to be directed towards Extremadura and to take part in minor local advance towards the Zújar river.
+In June 1938 the battalion was transferred by improvised means from Alto Tajo to Sierra de Gredos (Ávila province), in July to be directed towards Extremadura and to take part in closing of the Merida pocket.
 As little resistance was encountered, more requetés ended up in hospitals due to enormous heat rather than due to enemy resistance.
 In late July the Terç was loaded onto train and via Salamanca, Aranda de Duero and Zaragoza urgently transferred to Catalonia, to the Ebro bend.